Skip to content

 $ datakit --restart

-Use environment variables JAVA_OPTS in the ENTRYPOINT of your Dockerfile, as shown below:
+Use environment variables JAVA_OPTS in the ENTRYPOINT startup parameters in your Dockerfile.
+Below is an example Dockerfile:

 FROM openjdk:8u292-jdk